 4. A broadband connection

 Most peoples home connections should be fine for this without needing to be careful about bandwidth in the home.
+Used a wired connection instead of wireless if you have a choice.

 If you have problems you can lower the quality to use less bandwidth.